idlesentry/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================
 **To Begin**
--open the index.html file and start playing!
+- open the index.html file and start playing!

 **Basic Functions**
 - move the character with the arrow keys